comedido/omniout-nodejs/README.md

 # omniout-nodejs

 Nodejs delivering the compiled dist folder of omniout.
+Pipeline in Heroku for automatic deployment.